Adoption fraud

-Adoption fraud, also known as illegal adoption, can be defined as when a person or institute attempts to either illegally adopt a child or illegally give up a child for adoption.
+Adoption fraud, also known as illegal adoption, can be defined as when a person or institution tries to adopt a child illegally or to give up a child for adoption illegally.
 Common ways in which this can be done include dishonesty and bribes.

 Prevalence and statistics

-It can be quite difficult to obtain accurate statistics concerning adoption fraud.
-However, according to government statistics, "603 adoptions were recorded by Greece's courts in 2005, an increase of 20 percent over the previous year, according to government statistics.
-But fewer than 60 of these adoptions were carried out through state channels", meaning that in some regions of the world up to 90% of adoptions have the potential of being illegal.
+Accurate statistics on adoption fraud are limited.
+However, according to government statistics, "603 adoptions were recorded by Greece's courts in 2005, an increase of 20 percent over the previous year.
+But fewer than 60 of these adoptions were carried out through state channels", meaning that in some regions of the world up to 90% of adoptions may be illegal.

 Prevention and variants

-Genetics and other forms of identification may help in convicting and catching those who do adoption fraud.
+Genetics and other forms of identification may help in convicting and catching those who commit adoption fraud.
 This technology also has the potential to block potential criminals from committing this crime beforehand.